Part of the Revenue Operations series

 What Gets Attribution Wrong in ABR?

 Last-touch attribution kills ABR programs.
-A Tier 1 account might receive 15 touchpoints over six months before converting: targeted ads, personalized emails, an executive dinner, a custom demo, a case study, an industry report.
+A Tier 1 account might receive many touchpoints over months before converting: targeted ads, personalized emails, an executive dinner, a custom demo, a case study, an industry report.
 Last-touch gives all credit to whichever touchpoint happened to precede the demo request.
-That distortion causes companies to cut the awareness programs that created the opportunity in the first place.
+That distortion causes teams to cut the awareness programs that created the opportunity in the first place.

-Multi-touch attribution captures 2-3x more revenue influence than last-touch models.
-I use a time-decay model weighted toward earlier touchpoints for ABR programs because the awareness-building work is the hardest to replace and the easiest to cut.
+Multi-touch models capture more of the true influence path than last-touch alone.
+I bias time-decay toward earlier touchpoints for ABR because awareness work is the easiest to cut and the hardest to replace.

 How Do You Set Pipeline Targets for ABR?

 The weekly cadence tracks progress against these targets.
-If pipeline is behind at week 4, you adjust engagement intensity that week.
+If pipeline is behind early in the quarter, you adjust engagement intensity that week.
 You don't wait until the quarter-end review to discover the gap.
-Course-correct weekly.
-That's the operating discipline that separates companies that hit their ABR numbers from those that build a target list and hope.

 What Should You Do This Week?

 Then count your current "target" accounts.
-If the list is longer than 100, cut it.
-Rank by fit score and keep the top 50-100.
+If the list is too long, cut it.
+Rank by fit score and keep a tight top set.
 Assign a named owner to every Tier 1 account by Friday.

 If you want help building the full ABR operating model, book a diagnostic.